 Norbury Park Nature Reserve is described by Surrey Wildlife Trust as a ‘working landscape’ which includes a sawmill and three farms.
-The prominent house at its centre (in private ownership) was built in 1774 and has had several famous owners and tenants, including Leopold Salomons, who donated Box Hill to the National Trust in 1914, and Dr Marie Stopes, the family planning pioneer.
+The prominent house at its centre (in private ownership) was built in 1774 and has had several famous owners and tenants, including Leopold Salomons (who donated Box Hill to the National Trust) and Dr Marie Stopes, the family planning pioneer.

-Box Hill and Headley Heath are both owned by the National Trust, which has introduced special breeds of sheep and cattle to restore more of the downland to its original ‘unimproved’ condition; unfertilized land is richer in wild flowers.
-This diversity also supports many butterflies: 40 of the 58 British species have been found on Box Hill.
+Box Hill (named for its abundant box trees) and Headley Heath are both owned by the National Trust, which has introduced special breeds of sheep and cattle to restore more of the downland to its original ‘unimproved’ condition.
+This unfertilized land is rich in wildflowers and supports many butterflies: 40 of the 58 British species have been found on Box Hill.

 From Mickleham you could take London bus 465 to Dorking or Leatherhead if you want to finish the walk after lunch.
-There are no other public transport options in the afternoon until you descend from Box Hill, when you are close to the rail stations.
+There are no other public transport options in the afternoon until you descend from Box Hill, where you are close to the station.

-If driving, there is a small free car park at Box Hill & Westhumble station.
-There is also a large car park just north of the Burford Bridge roundabout, which you pass on the return route to this station.
+If driving, there is a small free car park “for railway users” at Box Hill & Westhumble station.
+There is also a free car park at Ryka's Café near the Burford Bridge roundabout, which you pass on the main return route.

-Take the train nearest to 10:30 from Victoria to Box Hill & Westhumble.
+Take the train nearest to 10:00 from Waterloo or Victoria to Box Hill & Westhumble.

-The suggested lunchtime pub is the King WilliamⅣ (01372-372590) in Mickleham, just under 5 km into the walk.
-This free house – hidden away on a path leading up to Mickleham Downs – serves interesting local beers and good home-cooked food (to 2pm Mon–Sat, all afternoon Sundays).
+The suggested lunchtime pub is the King WilliamⅣ (01372-372590) in Mickleham, after 6¼ km.
+This free house – hidden away on a path leading up to Mickleham Downs – serves local beers and good home-cooked food (to 2pm Mon–Sat, all afternoon Sundays).
 It has an attractive terraced garden, but limited space inside.
-The Running Horses (01372-372279) in Mickleham village is a good alternative.
+Just off the main route, the Running Horses (01372-372279) in Mickleham village is a good alternative.
 Both pubs are fairly expensive.

-There is a café inside the National Trust Visitor Centre at the top of Box Hill, plus a Servery offering hot and cold drinks, cakes and ice-creams.
-There is plenty of outdoor seating and more tables inside.
-The NT website occasionally offers a “£1 voucher if arriving by public transport”, so you could try showing your train ticket.
+There is a popular café inside the National Trust Visitor Centre at the top of Box Hill, plus a servery offering hot and cold drinks, cakes and ice-creams.
+There is ample seating both inside and outdoors.

 After the walk, we would love to get your feedback